yusufjameel1/code-challenge-bff/README.md

    - ESLint for code linting
    - Prettier for code formatting
    - TypeScript for type safety
+   - Pre-commit hooks with Husky to lint code before commits

 2. **Database:**
    - MongoDB with Mongoose ODM